14 Clever Countertop Solutions for Your Rental Kitchen

 Get the scoop here.

 If just a certain section of your counters are damaged or heavily scratched, top the spot with a large butcher’s block.
-Not only will it conceal the spot, it will also double as a handy cutting board!
+Not only will it conceal the spot, it will also double as a handy cutting board.
+Now that’s a countertop solution we can get behind.

 We’ve seen a few outdated bathroom vanities.
 Maybe more than a few.
 You know, the ones in tired shades of off white or saturated cream?
 Luckily, we happened upon this clever reno, which involves little more than a few sheets of sandpaper and a few coats of paint.